w3c/wai-website/pages/about/groups/task-forces/matf.md

 - **Open mobile accessibility issues:** Comment on or propose solutions for open issues.
 - **Published mobile accessibility resources:** Let us know if there is a new issue with any of these.

-Either comment / raise a new issue in the [Mobile Accessibility GitHub repository](https://github.com/w3c/matf/issues) or email the [chair](https://www.w3.org/groups/tf/mobile-a11y-tf/participants/#chairs).
+Either comment / raise a new issue in the [Mobile Accessibility GitHub repository](https://github.com/w3c/matf/issues) or email the [task force](mailto:public-mobile-a11y-tf@w3.org) (<strong>Note:</strong> This email will go to a publicly archived mailing list).

 ### Become a participant in the task force